 Academic Performance Standard 1 - Students are performing well on state examinations in comparison to students at schools they might otherwise attend (with similar demographics) as evidence of meeting their primary statutory purpose of improving all pupil learning and all student achievement.
 Imbedded WBWF.
+A school may also use a nationally normed exam as a supplemental indicator.
+The "comparison" group with be the nationally-normed group.

 (Data Source: Evidence / Source: Minnesota Department of Education).
 Scale:

-0 = School's average proficiency rate is less than the average performance of students in schools they might otherwise attend.

-1 = School's average proficiency rate meets or exceeds the average performance of students in schools they might otherwise attend in one or two subjects (math, reading and science) but not all three.

-2 = School's average proficiency rate exceeds the average performance of students in schools they might otherwise attend.
+- 2 = School's average proficiency rate exceeds the average performance of students in schools they might otherwise attend. - 1 = School's average proficiency rate meets or exceeds the average performance of students in schools they might otherwise attend in one or two subjects (math, reading and science) but not all three - 0 = School's average proficiency rate is less than the average performance of students in schools they might otherwise attend.

-Academic Performance Standard 2 - Over the term of the contract, the school will maintain an average state-determined minimum achievement level of 65% (Increased + Maintained) as evidence of meeting their primary statutory purpose of improving all pupil learning and all student achievement.
-(Evidence / Source: North Star Academic Progress) Scale:
+Academic Performance Standard 2 - Over the term of the contract, the school will maintain an average state-determined minimum achievement level of (Increased + Maintained) as evidence of meeting their primary statutory purpose of improving all pupil learning and all student achievement.
+(Evidence / Source: North Star Academic Progress) A school may also use a nationally normed exam as a supplemental indicator.
+The minimum growth level will be the nationally-normed expected growth.
+Scale:

-- 0 = School's achievement level of "increased and maintained" is below 50%. - 1 = School's achievement level of "increased and maintained" is between 65% and 50%. - 2 = School's achievement level of "increased and maintained" is 65% or higher.
+- 2 = School's achievement level of "increased and maintained" is 65% or higher. - 1 = School's achievement level of "increased and maintained" is between 64.9% and 50.1%. - 0 = School's achievement level of "increased and maintained" is below 50%.